 This blended scotch is a 50 / 50 split between Islay malt and grain whisky.
 Spirit from Bowmore, Caol Ila and Laphroaig is blended with Lowland grain whisky from the North British distillery.
 All spirits were distilled in 1988.
 Bottled at 50%, it retailed for around £150.

 Smell: Crème brûlée.
 Coconut.
 Pencil shavings.
 Old smoke and charcoal – the Islay malts have retained their unique identity but lost some of the intensity.
 Lots of tropical fruits.
 Not much in the way of oak – maybe a little surprising for such an old whisky.
 Wee bit of brine.

 Taste: Salty with honey and vanilla.
 Lemon and pineapple.
 Now there’s oak and pepper with that mellow smoke on the finish.
 I’m always a bit nervous to add water to such an old dram but at 50% I figured it could take it and definitely opened up, with the smoke in particular coming to life.
 It actually felt like it could have taken a bit more but I was worried I would ruin it and held back.

-Value for money: Not a cheap dram… but try finding affordable 30 year old whisky!
-In any case £150 seems fairly reasonable in the current market for a dram of that age, especially one of such quality.
+Thoughts: Not a cheap dram… but try finding affordable 30 year old whisky!
+In any case, £150 seems fairly reasonable in the current market for a dram of that age, especially one of such quality.